Thursday, January 24, 2008 |

 We were shocked.
 We had just assumed that if millions of children were dying and they could be saved, the world would make it a priority to discover and deliver the medicines to save them.
 But it did not.
 For under a dollar, there were interventions that could save lives that just weren't being delivered.

 If you believe that every life has equal value, it's revolting to learn that some lives are seen as worth saving and others are not.
-We said to ourselves: "This can't be true.
-But if it is true, it deserves to be the priority of our giving."
+We said to

 So we began our work in the same way anyone here would begin it.
 We asked: "How could the world let these children die?"